Lake-effect snow: Eurasia

-In the Adriatic regions of Italy and in the eastern Apennine Mountains, the sea-effect snow phenomenon with air masses coming from Northern or Eastern Europe (and Russia) can be incredibly heavy and can last for days.
-In the hills and mountains, it can result in snowfalls of several meters, as it happened in February 2012.
-These huge amounts of snow can also fall in short periods of time.
+Istanbul and northern Turkey

+Because the southern Black Sea is relatively warm (around 13 °C or 55 °F at the beginning of winter, typically 10 to 6 °C or 50 to 43 °F by the end), sufficiently cold air aloft can create significant snowfalls in a relatively short period of time.
+Furthermore, cold air, when it arrives to the region, tends to move slowly, creating days and sometimes weeks of occasional lake-effect snowfall.

+The most populous city in the region, Istanbul, is very prone to lake-effect snow and this weather phenomenon occurs almost every winter, despite winter averages of 5 C, comparable to Paris.
+On multiple occasions, lake-effect snowfall events have lasted for more than a week, and official single-storm snow depth totals have exceeded 80 cm downtown and 104 cm around the city.
+Earlier, unofficial measurements are often higher, due to the relative dearth of sufficiently old weather stations in the region; some sources claim up to 4 m of snowfall during the blizzard of March 1987.

+Meanwhile, snowfall in mountainous provinces in this region is amplified by orographic effect, often resulting in snowfall of several meters, especially at higher elevations.

+Around the Baltic Sea

 In Northern Europe, cold, dry air masses from Russia can blow over the Baltic Sea and cause heavy snow squalls on areas of the southern and eastern coasts of Sweden, as well as on the Danish island of Bornholm, the east coast of Jutland and the northern coast of Poland.
 For the northern parts of the Baltic Sea, this happens mainly in the early winter, since it freezes later.
 Southeast Norway can also experience heavy sea snow events with east-north-easterly winds.
-Especially, coastal areas from Kragero to Kristiansand have had incredible snow depths in the past with intense persistent snowbands from Norwegian Sea (the coastal city of Arendal recorded 280 cm in a single week in late February 2007).
+Especially, coastal areas from Kragerø to Kristiansand have had incredible snow depths in the past with intense persistent snowbands from Skagerak (the coastal city of Arendal recorded 280 cm in a single week in late February 2007).
 Although Fennoscandia is lined with an abundance of lakes, this type of snowfall is rare in these, due to the shallow freshwater freezing early in the cold interiors.
 One notable exception happened in the middle of May 2008, as Leksand on the since-long unfrozen lake of Siljan got 30 cm on the ground.

+East Asia

 The Sea of Japan creates snowfall in the mountainous western Japanese prefectures of Niigata and Nagano, parts of which are known collectively as snow country (Yukiguni).
-In addition to the Sea of Japan, other parts of Japan, as well as Korea and Shandong Peninsula, experience these same conditions.
+In addition to Japan, much of maritime Korea and the Shandong Peninsula experience these conditions.